jalouke/CubeSAT-Reaction-Wheel/README.md

 # CubeSAT-Reaction-Wheel

 This is the RCS system for oresat.
-It involves 4 moment gyros that are controlled by an Intel Edison with various sparkfun blocks.
+It involves 4 moment gyros that are controlled by an Intel Edison.
+Attached to the Edison are 4 Sparkfun blocks; Base, 9 Degree of Freedom, GPIO, and Battery